TransformerOptimus/SuperAGI/CONTRIBUTING.md

 2. Clearly describe the proposed enhancement, highlighting its benefits and potential drawbacks.
 3. Provide examples and supporting information.

-Once you have raised the issue, you can start working on the feature or enhancement.
+Once you have raised the issue and have gotten yourself assigned, you can start working on the feature or enhancement.
 Please make sure the feature or enhancement you're working on is placed on the Roadmap.

 ## Testing your Changes